Imagilabz/mypublicrepo/README.md

 # mypublicrepo
-#myfirst punlic repository with some change
+# myfirst public repository with some change